-In Inverclyde, through our capital programme and over the coming year, we look forward to progressing access improvements in Greenock Town Centre and Port Glasgow, and improvements to the traffic management system and Quality Bus Corridors across the Council area.
+In Inverciyde, through our capital programme and over the coming year, we look forward to progressing access improvements in Greenock Town Centre and Port Glasgow, and improvements to the traffic management system and Quality Bus Corridors across the council area.
 We will continue regular engagement with council officers and other key stakeholders to identify future capital investment opportunities which will support local and regional priorities and enhance the transport offering.

-Regional Transport Strategy
+Regional Transport Strategy (RTS)

-The new Regional Transport Strategy (RTS), and the Delivery Plan which flows from it will set the policy framework, targets and strategic programme of projects and initiatives for all partners in the west of Scotland for the next 20 years.
+The new RTS and the Delivery Plan which flows from it will set the policy framework, targets and strategic programme of projects and initiatives for all partners in the west of Scotland for the next 20 years.
 Development of the new RTS is well underway, with councils and other partners having been fully involved in the process to date.
-The Draft RTS will be published for a 12-week consultation over summer 2022, and following that, and upon approval by SPT's Partnership Board, will be submitted to Scottish Ministers when, if approved, it will become a statutory document.
+The Draft RTS will be published for a 12 week consultation over spring / summer 2022, and following that and upon approval by SPT's Partnership Board, will be submitted to Scottish Ministers when, if approved, it will become a statutory document.

-Strategic Transport Projects Review 2
+Strategic Transport Projects Review (STPR2)

-Transport Scotland's second Strategic Transport Projects Review (STPR2) sets out a high-level, strategic programme for national level investment in major transport projects over the next 20 years.
-SPT and council partners have been heavily involved in the development process, and the draft STPR2 has now been published for a 12-week consultation.
-This, along with the National Planning Framework 4 (NPF4) will help set in place a framework for positive growth in sustainable transport over coming years.
-Key measures in the STPR2 include the Clyde Metro and measures to stimulate growth in bus and rail.
+Transport Scotland's STPR2 will set out a high-level, strategic programme for national level investment in major transport projects over the next 20 years.
+SPT and council partners have been heavily involved in the development process, and the draft STPR2 is due to published for a 12 week consultation in early 2022.
+This, along with the National Planning Framework 4 (NPF4) should help set in place a framework for positive growth in sustainable transport over coming years.
+Key issues to watch out for from the STPR2 include the Glasgow Metro and measures to stimulate growth in bus and rail.

-Bus Partnership Fund
+Bus Partnership Fund (BPF)

-The £500million, five year Bus Partnership Fund (BPF) announced by Transport Scotland in 2019 presents a huge opportunity to deliver a much needed step-change in bus services, standards and infrastructure for the people and communities of the west of Scotland.
+The £500million, five year Bus Partnership Fund announced by Transport Scotland in 2019 presents a huge opportunity to deliver a much needed step-change in bus services, standards and infrastructure for the people and communities of the west of Scotland.
 Following announcement of successful bids to the first round of the BPF, work is now underway developing business cases for future investment and delivering projects on the ground.
 In line with Transport Scotland guidance, new Bus Partnerships in Glasgow City Region and in Ayrshire are also developing, providing forums for a new level of partnership working across the industry and indeed, other provisions of the Transport (Scotland) Act 2019 in addition to Bus Service Improvement Partnerships (BSIPs) are ready to be explored if necessary.